-Many complementary health products and practices are not tested for safety or effectiveness in children.
-It is important to note that children may react differently than adults do to these approaches.
+Many complementary health products and practices aren’t tested for safety or effectiveness in children.
+It’s important to note that children may react differently than adults do to these approaches.
 Also, Federal regulations for dietary supplements are less strict than those for prescription and over-the-counter drugs.
 Some dietary supplements may be of poor quality or contain contaminants, including drugs, chemicals, or metals.

 For more information, see safety tips on complementary health approaches for children and teens on the National Center for Complementary and Alternative Medicine’s (NCCAM) Web site at 5 Things To Know About Safety of Dietary Supplements for Children and Teens and 5 Tips on Safety of Mind and Body Practices for Children and Teens.

-If You Are Considering a Complementary Health Approach for Your Child
+If You’re Considering a Complementary Health Approach for Your Child

 - Make sure that your child has received an accurate diagnosis from a licensed health care provider.